mwinb/VaporTs/README.md

 ## Validate

 In order to use `@Validate` an instance of a class that uses one of the Validation Decorators is needed. `@Validate` Handles all validation failures with the HttpError handler.
-See the DocTsValidator Class description below.
+See the VaporValidator Class description below.

 - `@Validate` does not alter the original class method.
 - `@Validate` only works with `@Route` (order in relation to `@Route` does not matter)